| || |

 I am an honors graduate of the Chapman's School of Seamanship, which has

 produced many of the great surveyors in the field today.
-I am an Accredited Marine Surveyor in the Society of Accredited Marine Surveyors (SAMS), and standards accredited member in the American Boat and Yacht Council (ABYC).
-Using the recommended practices and standards of these organizations, as well as the USCG, NFPA, and CFR's, my survey format is accepted by leading insurance companies, and has proven helpful to hundreds of clients.
+I am an Accredited Marine Surveyor in the Society of Accredited Marine Surveyors (SAMS), and a member in the American Boat and Yacht Council (ABYC).
+Using the recommended practices and standards of these organizations, as well as the USCG, NFPA, and CFR's, my survey format is accepted by leading insurance companies, and has proven helpful to hundreds

 I currently own a West Sail 32, which I sail out of New York Harbor.